csalfredo/produceOrder/Produce App Requirements.md

 2. Confirm Order
 3. Thank You

+The app will be built using Next.js, NextUI and TailwindCSS.

 ## Create Purchase Order

 On this screen, we want users to be able to use a search box to find items to add to the purchase order.